ptahproject/ptah/docs/tutorial.rst

 Form Fields
 ===========

-Remember some of those fields we saw when editing those SQLAlchemy models?
+Remember some of those fields we saw when editing the SQLAlchemy models?
-Well the Form fields module is a list of all available Field's registered in the system.
-By the time you read this, I hope, there will be dozens of addon Fields available to download and use.
-These fields are reusable objects that are sharable between Ptah installations.
-So if you spent a bit of time designing a good Field - you will be able to reuse it.
+Well the `Form fields` module is a list of all available Field's registered in the system.
+By the time you read this, I hope, there will be dozens of add-on Fields available to download and use.
+Fields can be reused between Ptah installations.
+While you dont need to make resuable software upfront;
+if you do - you can share/reuse it.

   - If you scroll all the way down you will see the tinymce Field that we saw in the ptah_cmsapp_pages Edit screen.

+  - There is an API that Field developer use to register a preview of their widget.
+Use this so that a preview is available for your widget.
+You can see default widget previews in `path/manage/fieldpreviews.py`

+  - Do not expect to interact with a Field preview; its a READONLY preview.